Recoskie/JDasm/README.md

 Does not matter what CPU you use as all arithmetic types are the same across all cores.
 Otherwise, we would have a hard time processing file formats.

 The tools are explained in help and documentation.
 Plus, both audio and graphics use a standard format as well.
+Which is nice to learn if you are into writing an operating system.
 All of this is put in detail, as well as machine code and compilation of software.

 ------------------------------------------------------------